 Examples with adverbs of frequency:

-- Dean and Carlos are often swimming in the lake.
+Lisa and Elliot are often swimming in the lake.

-- She usually travel by bus, but today she took the train.
+She usually travels by bus, but today she took the train.

 Now, in the sentence “I normally wear my purple raincoat on weekends”, “purple” remains working as an adjective, while the word “normally” functions as an adverb that describes how often this person wears the purple raincoat, giving more meaning to the sentence.